-- ocrmypdf.UnsupportedImageFormatError If the input file type was an image that could not be read, or some other file type that is not a PDF. - ocrmypdf.DpiError If the input file is an image, but the resolution of the image is not credible (allowing it to proceed would cause poor OCR). - ocrmypdf.OutputFileAccessError If an attempt to write to the intended output file failed. - ocrmypdf.PriorOcrFoundError If the input PDF seems to have OCR or digital text already, and settings did not tell us to proceed. - ocrmypdf.InputFileError Any other problem with the input file. - ocrmypdf.SubprocessOutputError Any error related to executing a subprocess. - ocrmypdf.EncryptedPdfError If the input PDF is encrypted (password protected).
+- ocrmypdf.OutputFileAccessError If an attempt to write to the intended output file failed. - ocrmypdf.PriorOcrFoundError If the input PDF seems to have OCR or digital text already, and settings did not tell us to proceed. - ocrmypdf.InputFileError Any other problem with the input file. - ocrmypdf.SubprocessOutputError Any error related to executing a subprocess. - ocrmypdf.EncryptedPdfError If the input PDF is encrypted (password protected).
 OCRmyPDF does not remove passwords. - ocrmypdf.TesseractConfigError If Tesseract reported its configuration was not valid.

-Returns ocrmypdf.ExitCode
+ocrmypdf.ExitCode

-class ocrmypdf.Verbosity
+class ocrmypdf.Verbosity(value)